Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 Escalation
 ----------

-In :ref:`alerts` and :ref:`hunt`, logs are shown with a blue triangle that allows you to escalate the event.
+:ref:`alerts`, :ref:`dashboards`, and :ref:`hunt` display logs with a blue triangle that allows you to escalate the event.
 Starting in Security Onion 2.3.100, this defaults to our new :ref:`cases` interface.
 If for some reason you want to escalate to a different case management system, you can change this setting.
 To do so, locate the ``soc`` :ref:`salt` pillar and then set ``case_module`` to one of the following values:

 - ``soc`` - Enables the new built-in Case Management, with the new Escalation menu (default).